ZYX2222/hERG_binding_regressor/README.md

 1. Data Folder
    hERG_13281.csv: hERG pIC50 dataset;
    MACCS.csv: MACCS Fingerprints of 13281 chemicals;
-   CECFP_Example.csv: part of counted fingerprint of 13281 chemicals.
-(Note: Unable to provide the full CECFP fingerprint file due to file size limitations.
-It can be obtained from SMILES (hERG_13281.csv) by the RDKit using the “AllChem.GetHashedMorganFingerprint” commands.)
+   CECFP.zip: Unzip to get counted_ECFP fingerprint of 13281 chemicals.
+(Note: Counted_ECFP can be obtained from SMILES (hERG_13281.csv) by the RDKit using the “AllChem.GetHashedMorganFingerprint” commands.)

 3. XGBoost Folder
    XBoost.ipynb: develop XGBoost models based on fingerprints (such as MACCS).